Nimaoth/Nev/docs/docs.md

 You can also use `**` as a slot to refer to the layout containing active view.

+#### Named slots

+You can defined named slots per layout in `ui.layout.<layout-name>.slots.<slot-name>` and then use `#slot-name` as a slot.
+This allows you to define e.g. keybindings using named slots so that they can work for different layouts.

 #### Examples

 - `focus-next-view "**"` - Focus the next view in the layout containing the active view.